Don’t have time to read the Guide now? We’ll email you a PDF copy.

 #1 The danger of uncontrollable market risk

-Market risk is the most “useful” kind of risk for any trader – the one you want to have exposure to.
+Market risk is the most “useful” kind of risk for a trader – the one you want to have exposure to.
 Indeed, to make money in the market, you need prices to move around, so you can take advantage of the difference in prices when buying and selling.
 This is referred to as “market volatility”.

 Consequently, volatility is what allows you to make profitable trades.
 It’s a risk, as you can lose money if the markets go against you, but it’s also because of this that you can make winning trades.

-#2 Leverage risk
+#2 Liquidity risk

 When a market is liquid, this means that it’s quite easy and fast to open and close your trading positions at the price you’re expecting.

+Why?
 Because there are many buyers and sellers in the market.